-Further confusion is caused by including a discussion of compostable plastics in a report on oxobio plastic, when it is well-known that oxo-bio plastics are not marketed for composting, and are not designed to comply with the standards for compostable plastics such as EN13432 and ASTM D6400.
-Further confusion is caused by including enzymatic plastics, as these are neither oxodegradable nor oxo-biodegradable.
+Further confusion is caused by including a discussion of compostable plastics in a report on oxo-bio plastic, when it is well-known that oxo-bio plastics are not marketed for composting, and are not designed to comply with the standards for compostable plastics such as EN13432 and ASTM D6400.
+Further confusion is caused by including in a report on oxo plastics enzymatic plastics, which are neither oxo-degradable nor oxo-biodegradable.

 As to oxo-biodegradable plastics, it is said that there are "claims that such plastics, when they end up in land or aquatic environments, degrade into harmless residues within a period ranging from a few months to several years."
 These claims are correct, and the difference in timescale results from the formulation of the plastic product (some are designed to degrade faster than others) and the conditions in the environment where they are lying or floating (sunlight and heat will accelerate the process but are not essential).

 Polyethylene and polypropylene, have a specific gravity less than 1, so they will float on the surface.

 It is said by EMF that fragmentation should then accelerate the process of biodegradation i.e. the breakdown triggered by microorganisms into naturally-occurring molecules such as carbon dioxide and water, but the speed of this biodegradation process depends on multiple criteria.
 These criteria include the fragment size, the quantity of additives, and the environmental conditions to which the material is subjected.
 This is partly correct, but it is not fragmentation into small pieces which makes the material available to micro-organisms, it is the reduction of the molecular weight of the material.
-Also, the rate of degradation does not depend primarily on the quantity of additives, but the balance within the masterbatch between prodegradants and stabilisers.
+Also, the rate of degradation does not depend on the quantity of additives, but the balance within the additive between prodegradants and stabilisers.

 According to EMF "During this time evidence suggests that fragments from oxo-degradable plastics contribute to microplastic pollution and this poses an environmental risk, particularly in the ocean."
-In fact, as mentioned above, after a call for evidence and studying oxo-bio technology for ten months the European Chemicals Agency informed the BPA on 30th October 2018 that they were not convinced that microplastics are formed, and they have never produced a dossier to support any restriction of oxo-biodegradable plastic.
-As to the marine environment see the Oxomar report below.

-However, even if microplastics were formed, this is not a good reason to be opposed to oxo-bio plastics, because it is known that the conventional plastics which they are designed to replace, will without doubt fragment and contribute to microplastic pollution which is much more persistent, and which therefore poses a greater environmental risk.
+In fact, after studying oxo-bio technology for ten months the European Chemicals Agency said on 30th October 2018 that they were not convinced that microplastics are formed.
+However, even if microplastics were formed, this is not a good reason to be opposed to oxo-bio plastics, because it is known that the conventional plastics which they are designed to replace, will without doubt fragment and contribute to much more persistent microplastic pollution, which poses a greater environmental risk.

 Oxo-biodegradable plastic is expected to degrade and biodegrade "over a time-scale short enough for particles not to accumulate in ecosystems."
 Clearly oxo-biodegradable plastic products cannot be designed to degrade instantly, for they would have no useful life, but they are designed to degrade and biodegrade much more quickly than conventional plastics so that there is a much shorter dwell-time for any particles to accumulate in eco-systems.

 In fact, if oxo-bio plastics had been brought into use even 20 years ago the enormous ocean garbage patches would not have accumulated, and the plastic would have biodegraded and returned to nature.

-No government has ever defined what they mean by "a reasonable timescale" but they need to understand that oxo-bio plastic takes a much shorter time than ordinary plastic.
-It is well known that ordinary plastic fragments do not become biodegradable for many decades.
+It is known that conventional plastic fragments do not even become biodegradable for many decades.
+No government has ever defined what they mean by "a reasonable timescale" but they should all know that oxo-bio plastic takes a much shorter time than ordinary plastic.